The Article in 60 Seconds

 The research you conduct to fill in the Competitive Analysis Template will prepare you to set up your CRM’s competitor tool and get the most out of it.
 Take the time to set it up completely, then monitor it monthly.

-Analyzing and monitoring your competition reveals behavior, trends, strengths, and weaknesses — about you and them.
-You will know where your company stands compared to your competition — statistic for statistic.
-You’ll be able to anticipate next moves—like a pitcher who has studied the statistics and film of the opposing team's batters.
-You will have a solid data set from which to plan future strategy, goals, and KPIs.
+Analyzing and monitoring your competition reveals behavior, trends, strengths, and weaknesses — about them and about you.
+Investing the time and effort in a thorough competitive analysis will show you where your company stands compared to your competition — statistic for statistic.
+The result is a solid data set from which to plan future strategy, goals, and KPIs.
 Plus, you’ll have the basics for deeper research before your next product launch or major initiative.